rizkidoank/personal_site/_posts/2019-02-23-first-experience-as-a-tech-lead.markdown

 ## Collaborative Coaching I Would Say?
 There might be a condition where you asked for help from another team about how to develop the team.
 Don't get back and think like that their problem.
 Instead, learn and work together.

+## But Still, Technical Skill Still Needed If You're Become a Tech Lead
+I relatively new in term of work experiences.
+I admit that my technical skill still shallow, so it was challenging to me.
+Good technical knowledge will very helpful when you review a plan, or give suggestions about some implementations.
+Since my knowledge still limited, what I'm doing was connect my members with known expert people in the topics.
+So that I'm not blocking the projects, in the same time I can learn something new from the experts.
+I suggest to have some technical knowledge first if you're going to be a tech lead, because it will be relatively easier and others will not see you with half-eye.

 ## Closing
 Thats all my first experience when become a lead for about six months, it was great experience for me.
 Previously, I relatively don't speak too much and it was improved how I communicate with others.
 Right now, I moved to another role and officially not a lead.
 But, to me lead is not only about a role but the mental, as we called it leadership.